nateinaction/n8.gay/content/attributions.md

 title: "Attributions"
 ---

-Thank you to all the creators who made this site possible.
-If I have underattributed or misattributed please open a [github issue](https://github.com/nateinaction/n8.gay/issues).
+Thank you to all the creators, friends and family who make this site possible.
+If I have underattributed or misattributed please let me know by opening a [github issue](https://github.com/nateinaction/n8.gay/issues).

 This site is powered by [Hugo](https://gohugo.io).